 If you don’t feel confident in the kitchen, the charcuterie board might just become your new best friend!
-No cooking skills required whatsoever and even the least creative person can put together an artful masterpiece of meat and cheese.
+There are no cooking skills required whatsoever and even the least creative person can put together an artful masterpiece of meat and cheese!
 You can make them large enough to feed an army or small enough for a date night with your other half.

 Similar to the cheese guideline, you’ll want to add variety to the charcuterie board by using a few different kinds of meats.
 Try to include smoked or cured meats.
 Sliced deli meat is a great option too!

 My favorite meats for my cheese board are:

 - sliced deli ham

 - I like to use salami and prosciutto on all my cheese boards.
 And if I have some in the fridge, I’ll use some sliced deli meat too!
 This is a great time to try that unique sausage you’ve seen at the specialty grocery store or that mortadella you’ve been eyeing.

 - Again, I like to switch up the shapes and sizes of the meat on the cheeseboard as well.
 I look for salami that is pre-sliced and then roll up the prosciutto into little cigars.
 This gives a nice visual appeal and also keeps your guests coming back to try more!

 What kind of accompaniments to use on a cheese board:

 - Before you go to the store to get ingredients for your cheese board, check your fridge first!
 The best part about making a charcuterie is that it’s a great way to use up those odds and ends you have in your fridge or cupboard!
 Y’know, the ten green olives at the bottom of the jar; the last of the Dijon mustard; that handful of roasted pecans you didn’t end up using in your favorite cookie recipe.
 The wider the variety, the more beautiful the cheese plate.